League of Legends publisher Riot Games responds to sexual harassment lawsuit

 Ongoing legal proceedings

-The reference to the arbitration agreements is in regards to earlier action taken against Riot Games in 2018, separate to this current suit.
+The reference to the arbitration agreements is in regards to the earlier actions taken against Riot Games in 2018.

 PC Gamer reports the 2018 class action suit, which cited harmful behaviour, the use of demeaning language and the distribution of sexually explicit imagery, is ongoing and is being represented by Genie Harrison Law.